adrelanos/aeternity-wiki/Glossary.md

 ### Aeon

-An aeon represents a unit of account and an access right to the Æternity blockchain.
+An aeon represents a unit of account and an access right to the æternity blockchain.
 It is transferable.
 Transaction A message from a user to the blockchain.
 This is how users can use their currency to access the blockchain.